If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Spring: Bee House Set Up

-The bee house is also referred to bee or bug hotels and can be compared to bird houses.
+The bee house is also referred to as a bee or insect hotel and can be compared to birdhouses.
 They are mainly designed to attract wild bees.
 These bees are more efficient pollinators when compared to honeybees and usually exist as solitary bees.
-By that it means, a single female will raise an entire generation of future wild bees.
+By that, it means, a single female will raise an entire generation of future wild bees, without the need for a colony.

 You can hugely boost the quality of your flower garden, enjoy better yields from your crops, and get better vegetables when you raise wild bees.
 The bee house makes it possible to raise wild bees, improve their lives and ultimately enhance your life too.